 Strategy, Turnaround and Investor Day Guidance: The plan is to recreate the consumer bundle around 1) sports, 2) managing the general entertainment rights losses and partnering/wholesaling international streaming services and 3) bundling in cheap broadband and then mobile.
 The idea is that with better back office admin and customer service, Sky can leverage the billing relationship to differentiate itself even when selling commodity services.
 This is the path being followed by Comcast / BSkyB with their Xfinity and Q boxes that can serve as a gate to streaming apps and search for programming across multiple services.

 The escalation of rights costs is always a problem and Spark’s continued investment in their loss making Sports package is my number one risk.
 But, it should be noted that Spark is an incumbent telecom managing voice declines and capex requirements and pays out all their excess FCF as a dividend.
 The new-ish CEO is an accountant/CFO type.
 I’ve heard second hand that Spark is very divided internally on the continued sports investments.
-And last summer, Spark offered Sky Sport as a bundle while Sky didn’t reciprocate – some analysts interpreted this as a weak hand at Spark.
+And last summer, Spark offered Sky Sport as a bundle while Sky didn’t reciprocate – .
 My contacts and Google Trends indicate that Spark Sports is still peripheral.

 As part of the turnaround, Sky is going to reinvest in more sports related general content – documentaries, player profiles and interviews, that sort of thing.
 I view it as a sign of discipline that Sky seems to be investing in niche and not trying their hand at a big budget, must see, Game of Thrones type thing.